yosoyubik/canvas/README.md

   - A shared canvas becomes local once the subscription is pulled.
   - Others can join a Public Canvas and work collaboratively in a cool art project.

+## Access

+A public canvas is hosted at `~norsyr-torryn-norsyr-torryn/canvas`.
+Come and join the first collaborative Urbit Canvas!

 ## Dependencies

 [NodeJS](https://nodejs.org/en/) needs to be installed to package and copy the app to the mounted urbit folder: